Charles Hill Carter

-Early and family life
+Early life and family

-Born at Shirley Plantation to the former Elizabeth Hill, who had been born to the last of three generations of men named Edward Hill to operate that plantation as well as represent surrounding Charles City County in the House of Burgesses.
+He was born at Shirley Plantation to the former Elizabeth Hill, who had been born to the last of three generations of men named Edward Hill to operate that plantation and represent surrounding Charles City County in the House of Burgesses.
+His great-grandfather had also served as its Speaker.
 Around the time that her brother, also Edward Hill, had died of tuberculosis at age 16, Elizabeth had married John Carter, the colony's secretary of state and son of King Carter, probably the colony's wealthiest and most powerful man.
 Her father selected her (and her husband) to inherit Shirley plantation, instead of either of her two elder sisters.
 His elder brother would be named John (and was alive in 1728 and mentioned in King Carter's will) and his younger brother named Edward would also follow the family's planter and politician traditions, serving in both the House of Burgesses and later in the Virginia House of Delegates representing Albemarle County.
-Their sister Elizabeth became the wife of nearby burgess William Byrd III (1728-1777), and among their children was powerful politician William Byrd IV.
+Their sister Elizabeth became the wife of nearby burgess William Byrd III (1728–1777), and among their children was powerful politician William Byrd IV.